Ylvauk/git-intro/readme.md

 1. See the current state of the repository with `git status`
 1. Stage the new file I created with `git add index.html`
 1. Check the new status of the repository
-1. Commit my changes to the repository with `git commit`
+1. Commit my changes to the repository with `git commit -m "add index.html"`
 1. Check the new status of the repository

 ### Bonus! 🎉